“Blessed are the Peace Makers”

 I still enjoy walking the streets for world peace today.

 The whistle blower of our day is one of the people Jesus commends in the last of the eight beatitudes.
 The person who exposes dishonest practices from within any organization will encounter the opposition of those whose power and corrupt advantage is being challenged.
-The whistle-blower must expect to meet not praise and credit, but isolation, intimidation, abuse, ridicule, slander, blackmail, official sanction, and even violence and death.
+The whistle-blower must expect to meet not praise and credit, but isolation, intimidation, abuse, ridicule, slander, blackmail, official sanction, prolonged and financially crippling legal proceedings and even violence and death.
 Jesus encourages those whose stand against injustice leads to persecution.
 They will be vindicated.
 Jesus says they will have a place in God’s kingdom.